oddbird/oddsite/content/2017/06/13/susy-spread.rst

 For that reason,
-it's important to be explicit with Susy about the spread of both containers and spans.
+it's important to be explicit with Susy about the spread of both containers and spans, when you are building fluid grids.
 In the Susy3 syntax, that looks like:

 .. code:: scss